 Taking the child is a huge mistake

 The noncustodial parent who is not being allowed to see his or her child will naturally be upset, but this does not mean that he or she can take the child for a period that is outside the visitation agreement.
 This could be considered kidnapping, and the custodial parent could contact the police and file a report.
-In this situation, the best thing to do is to have a family law attorney issue a letter that lets the custodial parent know that visitation withholding isn’t acceptable and he or she could face court action because of it.
+In this situation, the best thing to do is to have a family law attorney in Santa Fe issue a letter that lets the custodial parent know that visitation withholding isn’t acceptable and he or she could face court action because of it.

 If the visitation is documented by a court order, the noncustodial parent can contact the police, but it is at the discretion of the officer whether the police will get involved.
 Often, the police will take the stance that the issue is domestic and therefore needs to be handled by the family court system instead of local law enforcement.
 If there is no formal court order regarding visitation or custody, the police will not get involved at all.